-Although there are significant advantages when you begin planning a new summer internship program the previous fall, March is not too late to start.
+Although there are significant advantages to planning a new summer internship program the previous fall, March is not too late to start.

 For example, it was last spring when a university TTO asked Fuentek for help with establishing their internship program.
-They wanted to start that coming summer, so we jumped in to help them, using the tricks that we have learned over our long history of establishing effective internship programs.
+They wanted to start that coming summer, so we jumped in to help them.
+And we used the tricks that we’ve learned over our long history of establishing effective internship programs.

 With Fuentek’s help, the TTO was able to get the key components in place quickly.
 Those components include the following.

-Job Descriptions: Clear summaries of what interns would be doing helped students know what a summer with the TTO would be like.
-It also let them know that there was real substance to the internship, and that it would be an excellent opportunity for growth and experience.
+Clear summaries of what interns would be doing helped students know what a summer with the TTO would be like.
+It also let them know that there was real substance to the internship.
+And that it would be an excellent opportunity for growth and experience.

-Selection Criteria: Having a what-to-look-for list helped the TTO have productive interviews and select excellent candidates… for the most part.
-(More on that in a moment.)
+Having a what-to-look-for list helped the TTO have productive interviews and select excellent candidates… for the most part.
+More on that in a moment.

-Initial Training: Although webinar-based training was an option, the TTO had us do an in-person 2-day course on how to perform preliminary screenings of a technology’s commercialization potential.
+Although webinar-based training was an option, this TTO had us do an in-person 2-day course on how to screen for a technology’s commercialization potential.
 These sessions included lots of exercises and examples of real-world screening reports to give interns the fundamentals they needed.

 Sure enough, these key components allowed the TTO to have a successful summer with the interns.
-The interns were able to be productive within a couple of weeks, providing the TTO staff with actionable results rather than issues and requests for guidance.
+The interns were able to be productive within a couple of weeks.
+They provided the TTO staff with actionable results rather than issues and requests for guidance.

 We have lots more insights about tech transfer internship programs.
-But if you’re needing to move quickly and would like our help, feel free to contact me.
+But if you would like Fuentek’s help, feel free to contact me.

 It’s not too late!